Skip to content

 Is it a real website builder?
 No. And that's fine.
 The lack of blogging, ecommerce, and content export are genuine limitations, but they only matter if you're using Mixo for something it was never designed for.

 The real value proposition is time.
-Instead of spending two weeks building a WordPress site for an idea that might not work, you spend 30 seconds and $7.
+Instead of spending two weeks building a WordPress site for an idea that might not work, you spend 30 seconds on the free plan and only upgrade when a custom domain, removed branding, or a more complete business site actually matters.
 If people sign up, great, you've validated the concept.
-If they don't, you're out less than a coffee.
-The 3-person team in Sydney has built something weirdly focused and effective.
+If they don't, you've learned before rebuilding the entire thing.
+The small team in Sydney has built something weirdly focused and effective.
 Not everything needs to be a platform.

 For what it is, at the price it charges, with the speed it delivers?
 Worth it.